dannynoonan/transcript-playground/README.md

 * `/esw/populate_all_embeddings/{show_key}/{model_vendor}/{model_version}`: bulk run of `/esw/populate_embeddings` for all episodes of a given show

-## ES Reader endpoints: to query ElasticSearch
+## 'ES Reader' endpoints: to query ElasticSearch

 ES Reader `/esw` endpoints provide most of the core functionality of the project, since ElasticSearch houses free text, facet-oriented, and vectorized representations of transcript data that span the gamut of search, recommendation, classification, clustering, and other AI/ML-oriented features.
 I won't continually track the feature set in the README, but at the time of this writing the endpoints generally broke down into these buckets:
-* show listing and metadata lookups (key- or id-based fetches that might have just as easily hit the Postgres RDBMS)
+* show listing and metadata lookups (key- or id-based fetches)
 * free text search (primarily of dialogue, but also of title and description fields)
 * faceted search in combination with free text search (keying off of selected characters, locations, or seasons)
 * aggregations (effectively your "count(*) / group by" type queries keying off facets like characters, locations, or seasons)